Safe mode is accidentally triggered too easily (Was "Safer" 'Safe Mode')

 I would suggest to add a patch which enforces another confirmation before purging user data or, alternatively, make it possible to restore these data afterwards.

 I don't know how hard it is to implement such a patch but it guess it should be straight forward.
 But I can be wrong, for sure.
 Any comments?

-Updated by Denis 'GNUtoo' Carikli about 1 year ago
+Updated by Denis 'GNUtoo' Carikli over 1 year ago

 Implementation¶A way that could work would be: